Final Rule Revisions to the Common Rule

 CITI Program has created resources to help the research community understand the revisions to the Common Rule issued by HHS in its Final Rule published on 19 January 2017.
 These resources were developed with the assistance of expert authors and peer reviewers.

-CITI Program organizational subscribers are encouraged to use these trainings at their organizations and to share with their learners.
+CITI Program organizational subscribers are encouraged to use these trainings at their organizations and share with their learners.

 Visit CITI Program's Final Rule Resources page to download the materials.